 If you’re in the institutional digital asset space, you’ve probably heard about MPC (multi-party computation).
 While MPC theory has been around since the early ’80s, it first entered the digital asset space just a few years ago; since then, MPC has become one of the primary technologies wallet providers and custodians are utilizing to secure crypto assets.

-But what exactly is MPC?
+But what is MPC?
 How does it work, and what benefits does it have?
-We’ll walk you through everything you need to know about the technology and its role in digital asset security today.
+We’ll walk you through everything you need to know about multi-party computation and its role in digital asset security today.

 Let’s start with an introduction to cryptography in general to get a better understanding of MPC’s origins.